Paper Laneways Project

 The solution

-Corowa District Landcare advertised an EOI across the Corowa Shire, to landholders willing to fence and revegetate/manage existing native vegetation areas in crown laneways running through their properties.
+Corowa District Landcare advertised an EOI across the Corowa Shire, to landholders willing to fence and revegetate/manage existing native vegetation areas in Crown laneways running through their properties.
 The project provided expert advice, incentives for fencing materials, direct seeding and/or tube stock as well as pest animal/plant control incentives to the participants.

 The Impact

 Based on community interest, Corowa District Landcare, applied for funding under the NSW Environmental Trust’s Restoration and Rehabilitation program and were successful.
 With the support of Corowa Shire Council (now Federation Council), and the involvement of five farming families the project undertook on-ground works to enhance chosen paper laneways through erecting 13kms of fencing to control grazing, planting more than 500 tube stock plants and direct seeding 7.2 kilograms of native seed to improve the understorey diversity.
-This work resulted in the protection of 45ha of biodiveristy corridors which form a direct link between significant areas of remnant native vegetation reserves.
+This work resulted in the protection of 45ha of biodiversity corridors which form a direct link between significant areas of remnant native vegetation reserves.

 All on-ground works were completed in 2012, with some follow up direct seeding completed in 2020.
 The final stage of the project saw the ownership of the paper laneways being gifted to the participating landholders based on their commitment to manage these lanes for improved biodiversity conservation in-perpetuity.
 This was achieved through the New South Wales and Local Government bodies use of the section 88B land title instrument included in the land title transfer which provides a covenant on the land similar to past Property Vegetation Plans.
 The process has been long but worthwhile, as these sites are now being managed for conservation.
 Natural regeneration of native plant species has been great & sightings of threatened species such as Grey-crowned Babblers and Squirrel Gliders are now often seen on these sites also.